Use the navigation bar on the left to find each data release.

 Galaxy Zoo DECaLS

-Galaxy Zoo DECaLS is currently classifying the morphology of galaxies in images from the Dark Energy Camera Legacy Survey (DECaLS).
+Galaxy Zoo DECaLS classified the morphology of galaxies in images from the Dark Energy Camera Legacy Survey (DECaLS).
 DECaLS images were taken with the Dark Energy Camera (DECam) on the Blanco 4m telescope, located at the Cerro Tololo Inter-American Observatory.
 Deeper DECaLS images (r=23.6 versus r=22.2 from SDSS) reveal spiral arms, weak bars, and tidal features not previously visible in SDSS imaging.
-We have released classifications for 314,000 galaxies to date.
+We released classifications for 314,000 galaxies.

-For the first time, we also include automatic morphology predictions made using deep learning models.
+For the first time, we included automatic morphology predictions made using deep learning models.
 These models are trained on volunteer answers and predict posteriors for what a typical volunteer might say.
-When tested on galaxies where the volunteers are confident, they are 99% accurate on every question.
+When tested on galaxies where the volunteers are confident, they were 99% accurate on every question.
 Code and extensive documentation are available if you would like to extend these models or apply them to new problems.

 Walmsley et al. (2021) (available free from the MNRAS journal) describes the project and current data release.
 Please cite this paper if using any data from Galaxy Zoo DECaLS.